Safe and Nonconservative Contingency Planning for Autonomous Vehicles via Online Learning-Based Reachable Set Barriers: Introduction

-To reduce the conservatism without sacrificing safety, recent research explores learning-based approaches to refine uncertainty estimates.
+To reduce conservatism without sacrificing safety, recent research explores learning-based approaches to refine uncertainty estimates.
 Uncertainty sets are constructed as subsets of worst-case forward reachable space to enable safer yet less conservative planning~\cite{gao2021risk, wang2024reachability}.
 When sufficient prior data is available, FRS predictions can be refined through online updates~\cite{bansal2020hamilton, driggs2018robust}.
 Learning techniques such as self-supervised neural networks\cite{xiang2024convex}, Gaussian processes~\cite{cao2021estimating, devonport2020data}, and active learning~\cite{chakrabarty2020active} show promise, yet often rely on extensive offline training or face challenges in real-time adaptation for multiple HVs.
 For online learning efficiency, polytopic control-intent sets are learned to predict FRSs of dynamic obstacles~\cite{zhou2025robusta}, while ellipsoidal representations are employed to accelerate computation~\cite{zhou2025robustb}.
 However, most of these works do not directly address the recursive feasibility problem under uncertainty.
-Furthermore, planning solely based on the FRSs of HVs can still be conservative, as it requires a single trajectory to perform well under all possible behaviors.
+Furthermore, planning solely based on the FRSs of HVs can still be conservative, as it requires a single trajectory to perform well under all possible behaviors, which inherently couples safety with efficiency and leads to excessive conservatism.

 Complementing these approaches, contingency planning offers a balanced approach by optimizing nominal behavior while maintaining flexibility through backup plans~\cite{hardy2013contingency, chen2022interactive}.
 These methods jointly optimize over a primary horizon for performance and a parallel horizon to handle contingencies~\cite{zhan2016non, mustafa2024racp}.
-For example, contingency planning is applied to account for model uncertainties and reduce the conservation of worst-case FRS prediction in~\cite{chen2023invariant}.
-Nevertheless, the non-convex nature of safety requirements in multiple horizons and inherent non-holonomic kinematic constraints poses significant computational challenges for real-time implementation~\cite{ma2022alternating}
+For example, contingency planning is applied to account for model uncertainties and reduce the conservatism of worst-case FRS prediction in~\cite{chen2023invariant}.
+Nevertheless, the non-convex nature of safety requirements in multiple horizons and inherent nonholonomic kinematic constraints pose significant computational challenges for real-time implementation~\cite{ma2022alternating}

 Recent advances in trajectory optimization for autonomous driving have employed distributed optimization techniques to address the computational bottlenecks.
 Specifically, the alternating direction method of multipliers (ADMM) is employed to maintain feasibility under constraints while achieving real-time performance\cite{adajania2022multi, ma2022alternating}.
 Particularly effective for separable biconvex optimization problems, ADMM-based approaches leverage parallel computing capabilities to facilitate high computational efficiency, enabling rapid response to changing environments~\cite{zheng2024barrier, zheng2025occlusion}.